CtrlK

 Progressive Disclosure

-The content is organized into logical sections with clear headers, but it's a monolithic description without references to actual test configurations, scripts, or detailed documentation that would be needed for implementation.
+The content is organized into clear sections with headers, but it's a monolithic document with no references to external files for test configurations, test scripts, or detailed documentation.
+The structure exists but content that should be actionable is instead descriptive.

 2 / 3